26 January 2021

 4/ SEASON 4 WOULD HAVE BEEN MORE EPIC WITH ERWIN.

 I never agree with the argument that "this character's arc is complete".
-According to this "argument", Erwin should've stay dead cause his arc "concluded" even though he never got to the basement?!
-And Armin should stay alive cause he must know what's beyond the sea???
+According to this "argument", Erwin should be dead cause his arc "concluded" even though he never got to the basement?!
+And Armin should be alive cause he must know what's beyond the sea???

 4/ THE "SERUM BOWL" SCENE IS GASLIGHTING:

-The "serum bowl" makes for a good bit of drama and feels, but it intellectually angers me because the author gaslights us to make us root for Armin by having multiple characters bat for him and list his accomplishments while completely ignore Erwin's - worse, having Floch argue that Erwin is "the devil".
+The "serum bowl" makes for a good bit of drama and feels, but it intellectually angers me because the author gaslights us into rooting for Armin by having multiple characters bat for him and list his accomplishments while completely ignore Erwin's - worse, having Floch argue that Erwin is "the devil".
 Floch was looking for someone to blame (Erwin) and wanted to him back out of spite, which only reinforced Levi's decision.
 And it was very foolish of Levi to listen to him, as he did not represent the Survey Corps or the Walldians.

 Listing Armin's accomplishments while COMPLETELY ignoring Erwin's, again, gives us a FALSE impression that "Armin is smarter than Erwin".
 It had been 6 years since Season 1, and 2 years since Season 2, where most of Erwin's action was on screen for us to appreciate.